Key victory for Trump: The Supreme Court authorizes the withdrawal of TPS for hundreds of thousands of immigrants

 A legal battle that lasted for months

-The Trump administration had attempted to end TPS for Haiti and Syria in November 2025, but federal courts in New York and Washington D.C. blocked that measure in February 2026.
+The Trump administration had attempted to end the TPS for Haiti and Syria in November 2025, but federal courts in New York and Washington D.C. blocked that measure in February 2026.

 In April 2026, the House of Representatives approved the H.R.
-1689 bill to reinstate Haitian TPS for three years, with the support of six dissenting Republicans, but the initiative did not progress in the Senate.
+1689 bill to restore Haitian TPS for three years, with the support of six dissenting Republicans, but the initiative did not progress in the Senate.

-Implications beyond Haiti and Syria
+Implications Beyond Haiti and Syria

 Currently, the program protects approximately 1.3 million people from 17 countries.